tobyweston/blog/ghostwriter/cache/style_profile.md

 ## Framework style
 Often introduces simple mental models or frameworks that organise complex problems.

+Frameworks are typically introduced after explaining a problem, not before.
+They are used to simplify complexity rather than to appear sophisticated.
+The goal is clarity, not abstraction.

 Examples:
 - trust lifecycle (establish / verify / maintain)
 - delivery vs runtime risk
 - evidence vs assertion

+## Core insight rule
+Each post should revolve around a single central idea.

+Secondary ideas may support the argument, but the post should always resolve back to one clear takeaway or insight.

 ## Vocabulary
 - Preferred register: Technically literate, semi-formal British English with occasional colloquial touches and contractions.